designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 Colour phi is a variant of the phi effect, and was first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
-Goodman asked how changing the colour of the successive spots of light half-way through, say from green to blue, would impact the visual phenomenonology.
-Specifically, Goodman wondered about the perceived _spatio-temporal locus_ of the change, given the apparent continuity of the movement.
+Goodman asked how changing the colour of the successive spots of light in the middle of the animation would impact the associated visual phenomenonology.
+Specifically, Goodman wondered how the apparent continuity of the movement would affect the perceived _spatio-temporal locus_ of the change.

 Consider the figure on the left below, which shows the transition between the green spots and the blue spots.
 (The last green spot and the